On the Pontryagin Maximum Principle under differential constraints of higher order: Introduction

+An alternative way (but undoubtfully {\it not direct}) to prove Theorem \ref{main1} demands a translation of the whole setting into a corresponding problem with first order constraints, to which the classical PMP can be applied.
+More precisely, one first needs to introduce $n \times (k-1)$ auxiliary variables, say $y_1 = (y^i_1)$, \ldots, $y_{k-1} = (y^i_{k-1})$, and translate the constraints \eqref{diffe-1-ter} into the system of first order constraints \beq \eeq Then, by introducing another set of additional variables
-(dual to the variables $y_0= (y_0^i = x^i)$, $y_1 = (y^i_1)$, \ldots , $y_{k-1} = (y^i_{k-1})$), we may consider a different Pontryagin function $\sH'{}^{(\sfs_o, u_o, \t_o)}$ and an alternative set of necessary conditions on optimal controls, which are given by the classical PMP with first order constraints.
-These different conditions are equivalent to those of our Theorem \ref{main1}.

-But a main difference -- and advantage -- between such conditions and those of our theorem is given by the considerably smaller number of auxiliary variables that are involved in the definition of the testing function \eqref{gP-ter} and thus in the explicit expression for the condition \eqref{main11}.
+(dual to the variables $y_0= (y_0^i = x^i)$, $y_1 = (y^i_1)$, \ldots , $y_{k-1} = (y^i_{k-1})$), one may considers an appropriate Pontryagin function $\sH'{}^{(\sfs_o, u_o, \t_o)}$ and a set of necessary conditions on optimal controls, which are directly implied by the classical PMP with first order constraints.
+Such conditions turn out to be different from those of Theorem \ref{main1}.
+In fact, they involve a larger number auxiliary variables in the definition of the testing function \eqref{gP-ter}.
+Nonetheless, with little additional effort, one can come back to the differential constraints on the auxiliary functions and replace each of them in an appropriate way.
+At the end one reaches a testing function involving a minimal set of auxiliary variables, namely the above defined function \eqref{main11}.

-This benefit has a price though: our result requires that the function $f = (f^i)$ satisfies the conditions $(\a)$ and $(\b)$ and the control curve $u_o(t)$ satisfy $(\g)$ (\footnote{Condition $(\g)$ might not be the weakest possible assumption, but we think it is very close to it.}).
-Note that such conditions becomes progressively weaker by any reduction of the order of the system, made with the help of auxiliary variables.
-This phenomenon can be synthesised by saying that {\it the stronger are the regularity properties of the differential constraints, the fewer auxiliary variables need to be considered}.
-This property was unexpected to us and can be taken as a non-trivial by-product of our approach.

-A second reason of interest for our theorem is given by the fact that it can be considered as a direct consequence of the Stokes Theorem and of the Principle of Minimal Labour, as discussed in \cite{CS, CGS}.
-Indeed, at the origin of the proof, there is a very simple geometric argument, which yields almost immediately to the claim, at least when the function $f(t, x, x_{(1)}, \ldots, x_{(k-1)}, u)$ and the control curve $u_o(t)$ satisfy strong regularity assumptions (see \cite{CS} and Theorem \ref{firstversion} below).
-The actual proof is then reached by proving that the regularity assumptions can be radically weakened by a standard approximation technique and a couple of lemmas, which are of some interest on their own.
-The ideas behind the approximation technique are very simple too, but unfortunately they demand a number of (tedious but straightforward) checks.
-To make the paper as much as possible complete and self-contained, each of these checks is made here in great detail.

-On this regard, we would like to mention that it is very likely that a proof of our result can be obtained in an alternative shorter way, bypassing the details of our approximation arguments.
-On the other hand, we believe that the two-steps structure of our proof (i.e. a preliminary easy-to-get result, based on the Principle of Minimal Labour of \cite{CS, CGS}, and then followed by the proof that the assumptions can be weakened) represents a third interesting aspect of our approach: It exhibits a method for determining results which we hope can be successfully exploited in several other contexts of Control Theory.
-For instance we plan to follow this same approach to determine generalisations of the PMP for the case of control problems with constraints on the ending points set of the controlled curves.